itchyny/rexdep/README.md

 They investigate source codes at the level of abstract syntax tree and therefore much powerful.
 The rexdep command, on the other hand, simply checks the source code by a regular expression given by the user.
 It may not as powerful as AST-level tools, but the idea is very simple and can be used for many languages.
-Now you understand what rexdep stands for; *roughly extract dependency*.
+Now you understand what rexdep stands for; *roughly extract dependency relation*.

 ## Installation
 ### Homebrew